Azacitidine or Decitabine in Epigenetic Priming in Patients with Newly Diagnosed Acute Myeloid Leukemia

 INTENSIFICATION I - HIGH-RISK AML with a donor:

 Patients receive dexrazoxane hydrochloride IV over 15 minutes on days 3-5, mitoxantrone IV over 1 hour on days 3-5, and cytarabine IV over 2 hours every 12 hours on days 1-4 followed by stem cell transplant.
-Treatment related AML patients who have a donor but are not able to receive a SCT without delay will proceed to HR Intensification III and receive erwinia asparaginase and cytarabine.
+Treatment related AML patients and patients with treatment related MDS who have a donor but are not able to receive a SCT without delay will proceed to HR Intensification III and receive erwinia asparaginase and cytarabine.
 Patients with FLT3-ITD after completion of other agents receive sorafenib tosylate PO QD for 21 days.

-Treatment related AML patients that are not able to receive a SCT should go off treatment following Intensification II.
+Treatment related AML patients and treatment related MDS patients that are not able to receive a SCT should go off treatment following Intensification II.

 INTENSIFICATION II: LOW-RISK AML, INTERMEDIATE-RISK AML, and HIGH-RISK AML with no donor: Patients receive dexrazoxane hydrochloride IV over 15 minutes on days 3- 5, mitoxantrone IV over 1 hour on days 3-5, and cytarabine IV over 2 hours every 12 hours on days 1-4.
 Patients with FLT3-ITD after completion of other agents receive sorafenib tosylate PO QD for 21 days.